water32/pxf/CONTRIBUTING.md

         git commit --squash <commit SHA>
         ```

-    - Once the PR is approved, project committers will merge it to master
+    - Once the PR is approved, project committers will merge it to main
       branch according to the product release schedule.
 They might further
       squash the commits in the PR if they deem necessary.